stefinfection/RUFUS/README.md

 ```
 With the following usage:
 ```
-    -s,--subject: bam/cram/fastq(or pair of fastq files)/generator file containing the subject of interest (no default, only one subject per run for now)"
+Required Arguments:
-    -c, --controls: bam/cram/fastq(or pair of fastq files)/generator file for the sequence data of the control sample (can be used multipe times)"
+	-s,--subject: single bam file (may be unaligned) containing the subject of interest" -c, --controls: bam file (may be unaligned) for the sequence data of the control sample (can be used multiple times, e.g. -c control1 -c control2)"
-    -e,--exclude: Jhash file of kmers to exclude from mutation list, k must be  (no default, can be used multiple times)" -se,--single_end_reads: subject bam file is single end reads, not paired (default is to assume paired end data)" -r,--ref: file path to the desired reference file (no default)" -cr,--cramref: file path to the desired reference file to decompress input cram files (no default)" -t,--threads: number of threads to use (no default) (min 3)" -k,--kersize: size of k-mer to use (no default)" -m,--min: overwrites the minimum k-mer count to call variant (no default)" -i,--saliva: flag to indicate that the subject sample is a buccal swab and likely contains a significant fraction of contaminant DNA"
-    -mx,--MaxAllele: Max size for insert/deletion events to put the entire alt sequence in. (default 1000)" -L,--Report_Low_Freq: Reprot Mosaic/Low Frequency/Somatic variants (default FALSE)" -h,--help: Print help"
+    -r,--ref: file path to the desired reference file" -t,--threads: number of threads to use (min 3)"

+Optional Arguments:
+    -k,--kmersize: length of k-mer to use (defaults to 25)" -m,--min: overwrites the minimum k-mer depth count to call variant (defaults to 5)" -e,--exclude: Jhash file of kmers to exclude from mutation list (can be used multiple times, e.g. -e Jhash1 -e Jhash2)" -h,--help: Print help"
 ```